 The US should help defend the religiously oppressed within Muslim rule, starting with the Sufis.
 Inter-religious tolerance is the alpha and omega of any Muslim reformation.
 Surely, it is the single best aspect of our own culture to export to the Muslim world, and the single best counterexample to those obsessed with images of Western decadence.
 After all, America is the one island of safety in the world where former blood rivals within Islam are able to live with each other in peace, which gives rise to -

-Imagine that highly intelligent and self-confident policies favoring an Islamic reformation are put in place, a policy mix consisting of ruthless real politic coupled with a stealth theological assault and a massive propaganda campaign, all conducted in the calculated expectation that these measures will eventually bear fruit.
-This massive propaganda campaign would be truth-based, but executed with skill, cleverness, penetration and relentless persistence, something that eclipses anything the West attempted in the Cold war against communism.
+Imagine that highly intelligent and self-confident policies favoring an Islamic reformation are put in place, a policy mix consisting of real politic coupled with a stealth theological outreach and a massive information campaign, all conducted in the calculated expectation that these measures will eventually bear fruit.
+This massive education campaign would be truth-based, but executed with skill, cleverness, penetration and relentless persistence, something that eclipses anything the West attempted in the Cold war against communism.

-When we finally commit to a program like this (and I believe that we will because the logic of the situation demands that we actually win this struggle for civilization), we will eventually prevail.
+When we finally commit to a program like this, I believe that we will eventually prevail.
 Victory is not meant in the imperial sense, but as the result of adopting a robust model of liberation.
-If you can just imagine such a program, then perhaps, with me, you can also imagine a special day - not tomorrow, but on some electric day after far too much blood and far too many bitter tears have flowed.
+If you can just imagine such a program, then perhaps we can also imagine a special day - not tomorrow, but on some electric day after far too much blood and far too many bitter tears have flowed.

 These men and women are longer willing to tolerate their cynical exploitation by leaders who cynically employed weaponized Islam and the false chimera of a Satanic power in order to bring their obedient subjects back into line.
 And that have arrived at this place, in part, because the relentless American truth campaign has exposed their lies.